-- A: You may vote on the following matters: - 1. the election of (i) three directors to serve as Class I directors for a three-year term and (ii) one director to serve as a Class III director for a twoyear term; - 2. the ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2016; and

-3. any other business that may properly come before the 2016 Annual Meeting and any adjournment or postponement thereof.
+A: You may vote on the following matters:

+- 1. The election of two directors to serve as Class II directors for a three-year term; - The ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - Any other business that may properly come before the 2017 Annual Meeting and any adjournment or postponement thereof.
+3.

-Q: Will any other business be presented for action by shareholders at the 2016 Annual Meeting?
+Q: Will any other business be presented for action by shareholders at the 2017 Annual Meeting?

-A: Management knows of no business that will be presented at the 2016 Annual Meeting other than Proposals 1 and 2.
-If any other matter properly comes before the 2016 Annual Meeting, the persons named as proxies in the proxy card intend to vote the proxies (which confer discretionary authority to vote on such matters) in accordance with their judgment on the matter.
+A: Management knows of no business that will be presented at the 2017 Annual Meeting other than Proposals 1 and 2.
+If any other matter properly comes before the 2017 Annual Meeting, the persons named as proxies in the proxy card intend to vote the proxies (which confer discretionary authority to vote on such matters) in accordance with their judgment on the matter

 Q: How does the Board recommend that I vote on each of the proposals?
 A: Our Board recommends a vote "FOR" the director nominees (Proposal 1), and "FOR" the ratification of Deloitte & Touche LLP as our independent registered public accounting firm (Proposal 2).

-Q: How do I vote my shares?
+O: How do I vote my shares?

-A: The answer depends on whether you own your shares of common stock directly (that is, you hold shares that show your name as the registered shareholder) or if your shares are held in a brokerage account or by another nominee holder.
+A: The answer depends on whether you own your shares of common stock directly (that is, you hold shares that show your name as the registered shareholder) or if your shares are held in a brokerage account or by another nominee

-If you own your shares directly (i.e., you are a "registered shareholder"): your proxy is being solicited directly by us, and you can vote by mail, telephone or Internet, or you can vote in person if you attend the 2016 Annual Meeting.
+If you own your shares directly (i.e., you are a "registered shareholder"); your proxy is being solicited directly by us, and you can vote by mail, telephone or Internet, or you can vote in person if you attend the 2017 Annual

 If you wish to vote by mail, please do the following: (i) sign and date the proxy card, (ii) mark the boxes indicating how you wish to vote, and (iii) return the proxy card in the prepaid envelope provided.
-If you sign your proxy card but do not indicate how you wish to vote, the proxies will vote your shares "FOR" the director nominees, "FOR" the ratification of Deloitte & Touche LLP as our independent registered public accounting firm, and, in their discretion, on any other matter that properly comes before the 2016 Annual Meeting.
+If you sign your proxy card but do not indicate how you wish to vote, the proxies will vote your shares "FOR" the director nominees, "FOR" the ratification of Deloitte & Touche LLP as our independent registered public accounting firm, and, in their discretion, on any other matter that properly comes before the 2017 Annual Meeting.
 Unsigned proxy cards will not be counted.